 Your credit report contains your credit history as reported to the credit reporting agency by lenders who have extended credit to you.
 The information in your credit report is also used to generate credit scores such as your FICO® Scores.

 What's in a credit report

-A credit report also includes information on where you live, and whether you’ve been sued or arrested, or have filed for bankruptcy.
+A credit report also includes information on where you live and whether you have filed for bankruptcy.

 Understanding Your Credit Report

 Credit score videos

 The importance of a credit score from a credit report